gsl-lite/gsl-lite/README.md

 Define this to the highest C++ standard (98, 3, 11, 14, 17, 20) you want to include tagged-construction via `with_container`.
 Default is 99 for inclusion with any standard.

 \-D<b>gsl\_FEATURE\_MAKE\_SPAN\_TO\_STD</b>=99
-Define this to the highest C++ standard (98, 3, 11, 14, 17, 20) you want to include `make_span()` builder functions.
+Define this to the highest C++ standard (98, 3, 11, 14, 17, 20) you want to include `make_span()` creator functions.
 Default is 99 for inclusion with any standard.

 \-D<b>gsl\_FEATURE\_BYTE\_SPAN\_TO\_STD</b>=99
-Define this to the highest C++ standard (98, 3, 11, 14, 17, 20) you want to include `byte_span()` builder functions.
+Define this to the highest C++ standard (98, 3, 11, 14, 17, 20) you want to include `byte_span()` creator functions.
 Default is 99 for inclusion with any standard.

 \-D<b>gsl\_FEATURE\_HAVE\_IMPLICIT\_MACRO</b>=1
 Define this macro to 0 to omit the `implicit` macro.
 Default is 1.